-This Project is currently in the early conceptual stage.
-Thus, the expected yield of this Project has yet to be determined and will be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
+The Project is currently in development and AMI is actively being installed throughout the Project area.
+As a result, the expected yield of this Project has not been determined.
+Volumetric benefits will be reported in Annual Reports and Periodic Evaluations.
 However, the Project is expected to reduce water use in the City of Modesto to meet future water use mandates and conservation goals.

 Evaluation of benefits will be based on analysis of without-Project and with-Project effects on the SGMA sustainability indicators.
-Each Project is evaluated as part of a scenario and the C2VSimTM is used to assess the benefits and impacts on the subbasin sustainability.
+Project is evaluated as part of C2VSimTM modeling scenarios used to assess the benefits and impacts on the Subbasin.

-This Project would install AMI smart meters to support water reduction goals, helping the City to obtain the analytical tools to manage water usage better.
-The planning phase is scheduled for 2022 through 2023 with implementation occurring from 2024 through 2026.
+This Project would install AMI smart meters to support water reduction goals by helping the City of Modesto obtain the analytical tools to manage water usage better.
+The planning phase was completed between 2022 and 2023.
+Installation activities began in 2024 and Project completion is anticipated in 2026.

-The Advanced Metering Infrastructure Project has been modeled in the C2VSimTM model.
-Additional information about Project-related modeling is described in Section 8.5: Plan for Achieving Sustainability.
+The Project was modeled in the C2VSimTM model.
+Additional information on Project-related modeling is described in Section 8.5: Plan for Achieving Sustainability.

-The following general information and assumptions were used to simulate implementation of the Project:
+The following information and assumptions were used to simulate implementation of the Project: